Compose-and-Dragons/dungeon.v1/deck/200-RAISE-A-SLM/003-use-rag-with-the-first-npc/001-meet-Elara.md

 # Meet Elara
 > The beginnings of an AI Agent
+> And see if we can fight the weaknesses of SLMs 🚀
 <!-- TODO: diagram, workflow, etc ...-->

 ### 1. Have a chat to discover the personality and soul of Elara